Maybe you are facing some common problems caused due to a bad IPR valve. But the symptoms can occur because of various other reasons.

 Assuming that the whole system is working perfectly, you have to check the air pressure readings.
 I have already told the ideal values above.

 Match the readings to the standard and see where it falls.
 Thus, the testing is done, and you know what to do.
-Here is a video for the bench testing.

 I want to shine some light on another matter which is important for beginners.